jayhoneylee527/jayhoneylee527.github.io/README.md

-## This is Jay's Data Science Portfolio.
+## This is Jae Hun's Portfolio.

-This is the list of independent projects I have worked on - Machine Learning, Scraping, Visualization, Application and etc.
+This is the list of independent projects I have worked on - Machine Learning, Scraping, Visualization and Application.
 Clicking on the title will direct you to the github repositories.

 ---